 - Length.
-Stand up foil boards are smaller than your regular SUP.
-They typically range between six and seven foot.
-Ultimately you want to get on the smallest board possible.
+Stand up foil boards are smaller than your regular SUP or shortboard.
+Ultimately you want to get on the smallest board possible, that you can still comfortably paddle onto a wave.
 Once you get up and flying, a smaller board is far easier to handle, as there is less swing weight and more room to allow for error.

 - Volume.
-As with regular SUPs, width is the key to stability.
-However, the foil boards are much thicker.
+Foil boards are generally much thicker.
 This is to get the volume needed to float you, but still keep the board as small as possible.
-You do still need to be able to stand and paddle!
+But you still need enough volume to comfortably paddle into the wave.

 - Boxes.
-Dedicated foil boards do not have fin boxes like traditional SUPs, however they have either a Tuttle box or twin US fin box.
+Dedicated foil boards do not have fin boxes like traditional SUPs or shortboards, however they have either a Tuttle box or twin US fin box.
 These are strategically placed so that the foil is positioned in the right place to make flying efficient.

 Fly silently and smoothly above the ocean.